llord1/llord1.github.io/07a-LegalSurvey.md

 Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)

-While this survey cannot acquire data from past clients, this question aims to collect data on the languages that lawyers commonly encounter.
 One's first language is not guaranteed to be what one will encounter when interacting with clients.
 It will be interesting to note where the client and lawyer languages overlap and where they do not.
 Answering is not optional as this information is crucial to the survey.

 ### References: